ThomCoder/Install_A_Bot/README.md

 ## Building on Linux

 Install\_A\_Bot uses libcurl bindings to facilitate downloads from the web.
-Since however a user is also supposed to be able to just download a release binary be good to go, we statically link libcurl and openssl (required by libcurl on Linux).
+Since however a user is also supposed to be able to just download a release binary and be good to go, we statically link libcurl and openssl (required by libcurl on Linux).

 Building openssl requires a short perl setup outlined below: